corentingi/whisper-line-protocol/README.md

 There is no error catching for the moment so make sure to add all the parameters for each pattern in the Json file.

+## Data format

+This version will output interger values in the line protocol format:
+`measurement,tag1=value1 field1=154i,field2=89i 1481515200`

+**The timestamp uses a seconds format**.
+This means you have to use the `s` percision when importing in InfluxDB.

 ## Import process

-Once the whisper files have been processed, you can import them to influxdb with this kind of command:
+The import is done using the following command:

 ```
-mkdir -p "/whisper/export/done/"
-for f in /whisper/export/*.txt.gz; do
-    echo $f
-    influx -import -path=$f -precision=s -compressed > /dev/null
+influx -port 8086 -import -compressed -precision "s" -pps 0 -path 10-autogen.txt.gz
-    mv $f "/whisper/export/done/"
-done
 ```

 ## TODO

 - Clean the code
-- Input a whisper file list to process
+- Input a whisper file list to process (Instead of all the files in the given folder)
 - Input whisper files from tar.gz archive
 - Stop and restart option (with a state file to save)